 Step 1: Download and install iMyFone iOS Eraser.
 Connect your iPhone to computer and open up iMyFone.

-Step 2: Click where it says Erase Deleted Files and then “Scan”.
+Step 2: Choose the Erase Deleted Files mode and then “Scan”.

 Step 3: You will now see a list of deleted data that iMyFone detected, like “Messages” and “Messages Attachments.”
 Select the data that you want to permanently delete and click Erase Now.